greenrobot-team/objectbox-import-sqlite/README.md

 If table and column names do or can not match entity and property names, or you do not want to migrate all tables and/or columns, specify a manual mapping.

-Assuming the table schema is:
+For example, if the table schema is:
 ```
 CREATE TABLE orders (
     _id INTEGER PRIMARY KEY,